YtnbFirewings/gsym/README.md

 - store file paths by separating the directory and basename.
 These are stored as offsets into the string table.
 This allows file directories to share the same string in the string table.
-Unlike DWARF, all files are stored in one table for all line tables for all funcitons.
+Unlike DWARF, all files are stored in one table for all line tables for all functions.
 - store line tables efficiently using a technique similar to DWARF line tables.
+- store inline information efficiently to allow inline call stacks to be extracted from a single address

 ## File Format Details
 The file format is designed to be able to be memory mapped into memory and used as is.
-Each lookup will only expand the expensive address info data on demand.
+Each lookup will only expand any information for a given address on demand.
+This means the address lookup information is all grouped together and touches as few pages as possible when doing the lookups.

 The data is placed two sections in the object file.
 The main section contains the header, address table, address info offsets, files and the actual address